 The project area shoreline that is not currently armored has been categorized as being either armorable in the future or not armorable.
-This categorization is based on the assumed likelihood that armor would or would not be constructed by local interests should property be threatened in the future by coastal processes.
+This categorization is based on the assumed likelihood that armor would or would not be constructed by local interests in the future, should a Federal Project not be implemented.